Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-\iffull \begin{proof} To prove \lemref{mripup}, arbitrarily fix a language $L\in \sf{MRIP}$ and let $(V, \vec{P})$ be an MRIP protocol for $L$.
-Since $V$ runs in polynomial time, there exists a constant $k$ such that, for any two payments $R$ and $R'$ that can be output by $V$ under some input of length $n$ and some randomness, we have
+\begin{proof} The proof is similar to that of~\lemref{notc-upper}.
+Let $L$ be a language with an MRIP protocol $(V,\vec{P})$.
+Since $V$ runs in polynomial time, there exists a constant $k$ such that, for any two payments $R$ and $R'$ generated by $V$ on the same input of length $n$ and different random coins:

-For example, $n^k$ can be an upper bound of $V$'s running time.
-Moreover, since $V$ uses polynomially many random coins, there exists another constant $k'$ such that, when a payment appears with positive probability under some input of length $n$, it must appear with probability at least $\frac{1}{2^{n^{k'}}}$.
-Accordingly, for any input $x$ of length $n$ and any two strategy profiles $\tilde{s}$ and $\tilde{s}'$ of the provers, if their expected payments $u(\tilde{s}; x)$ and $u(\tilde{s}'; x)$ are different, then
+For example, $n^k$ can be an upper bound on $V$'s running time.
+Moreover, since $V$ uses polynomially many random coins, there exists a constant $k'$ such that any payment that appears with positive probability under an input of length $n$ must appear with probability at least $\frac{1}{2^{n^{k'}}}$.
+Thus, for an input $x$ of length $n$, and any two strategy profiles $s$ and $s'$, where the expected payments $u(s; x)$ and $u(s'; x)$ are different,